Rayachoti revenue division

 Rayachoti revenue division is an administrative division in the Annamayya district of the Indian state of Andhra Pradesh.
-It is one of the three revenue divisions in the district and comprises ten mandals.
+It is one of the three revenue divisions in the district and comprises six mandals.
 It was formed on 4 April 2022 along with the newly formed Annamayya district.

 Administration

-The revenue division comprises ten mandals: Chinnamandyam, Galiveedu, Gurramkonda, K. V. Palle, Kalakada, Lakkireddypalli, Pileru, Rayachoti, Sambepalli, Ramapuram.
+The revenue division comprises ten mandals: Chinnamandyam, Galiveedu, Lakkireddypalli, Rayachoti, Sambepalli, Ramapuram.